dvmarinoff/Flux/README.md

 ## The Demo
 You can check a pre-release demo of the web version at [Demo](https://dvmarinoff.github.io/Flux/)

-Keep in mind it is in active development and will change and brake on daily bases, that's until the first stable version is released.
+Keep in mind it is in active development and will change and break on daily bases, that's until the first stable version is released.